 Skip to main content

 Every agent has access to task.llm for making language model calls.
-The provider and model are configured at the workspace level — your agent code doesn’t need to specify them.
+Guild resolves the provider and model from the workspace owner’s LLM settings — your agent code doesn’t need to specify them.

 Basic usage